zkxs/simple-crosshair-overlay/README.md

 - Toggle crosshair visibility (you can also use Ctrl+H)
 - Toggle **Adjust Mode** (you can also use Ctrl+J)
-- Pick a color for the default crosshair (you can also use Ctrl+K).
+- Pick a color for the default crosshair (you can also use Ctrl+K if you are in Adjust Mode).
 - Load a PNG image as your crosshair
 - Reset crosshair to default settings
 - Safely exit the application and save your settings